sharincy/sharincy/README.md

  ![db meow](https://user-images.githubusercontent.com/101504356/161281006-00bf3d7b-01cd-4395-8a00-27363b450a3b.PNG)

          yeah I know, it is pretty scary.
-I myself didn't understand all of them but I do know what the line does.
+I myself didn't understand all of them but I do know what the line does. line number three for example.
+The prefix for the bot is "c!".
+         The 9th line indicating that if I type "c!meow".
+The bot will responds back with line 11th "Meow".